-13 Steve Bannon Quotes That Paint A Diabolical Worldview He Took To The White House
+13 Quotes From Steve Bannon That Show The Toxic Worldview He Took To The White House

 On Friday, the White House announced that senior presidential advisor Steve Bannon is leaving the Trump administration after seven months on the job.
 The former chief of an "alt-right" news site, Bannon had become a lightening rod for criticism in the Trump administration, both before and after the recent neo-Nazi rally in Charlottesville, Virginia.
 But these quotes from Bannon show that he shouldn't have been hired to work in the White House to begin with.